Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 - assess environmental impacts of proposed developments

-- get plans approved by relevant authorities and obtain building permits
+- get plans approved by relevant authorities and get building permits

 Skills and knowledge